k8ssandra/k8ssandra-operator/docs/remote-k8s-access/README.md

 Before getting into details of using ClientConfigs we need to provide some background on service accounts, kubeconfig files, and secrets.

-## Service Account
+### Service Accounts
 All pods are associated with a service account.
 If no service account is specified for a pod, then the default one will be used.

 **Note:** Kubernetes creates a default service account in each namespace.

-The api server authenticates a service account with a token that is stored in a secret.
+The API server authenticates a service account with a token that is stored in a secret.
 After authentication is done Kubernetes RBAC determine what operations the service account is authorized to perform.

 To learn more about this, see the official Kubernetes [docs](https://kubernetes.io/docs/reference/access-authn-authz/authentication/).